amy941/Google_Advanced_Module-2_Python/README.md

 ## What I Learned:
 **1) Imports and data loading:**

-✍️Importing NumPy and Panda packages, then load dataset from CSV file to a dataframe.
+✍️ Importing NumPy and Panda packages, then load dataset from CSV file to a dataframe.

 ---
 **2) Inspect the data:**

 ✍️

 ---
 **3) Investigate the variables:**